IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

     **CustomerOrderServicesApp.ear** application.

-    As you can see from the Summary list, the recommendations for the application to move to cloud are as follows:
+    As you can see from the Summary list, the recommendations for the application to modernize this application to containers are as follows:

     - The complexity level is Simple, for WebSphere Liberty and WebSphere Traditional, which means that the application code can be deployed